 2. Change the oil

 The issue with used oil is that it contains contaminants that can lead to internal corrosion.
 So, drain the old oil and replace it with high-quality synthetic oil.
 Also, install a new oil filter to ensure a fresh start for the next season.
-This step helps prevent engine wear and ensures smooth operation come winter.
+That’s how you store your snowmobile without engine wear.

 To protect internal engine components from moisture and corrosion, coat them with fogging oil.
 If your sled has an automatic fogging system, follow the manufacturer’s instructions.
 Otherwise, remove the spark plugs, spray fogging oil into each cylinder, and turn the engine over by hand to distribute the oil evenly.
 This protective barrier prevents rust and keeps engine parts lubricated during storage.